A lot has changed in the world of search engine optimization.

 Finally, learn to focus on and create content around long-tail search phrases (e.g., social media marketing techniques), and not head keywords (e.g., social media).

-When building links, think quality, not quantity.
+When link building, think quality, not quantity.
 And, don’t forget to make your web pages mobile-friendly.

-Which other SEO tips or techniques do you think are most crucial for improving search rankings?
+Which other search engine optimization tips or techniques do you think are most crucial for improving search rankings?
+Are there any SEO tips that have worked against you?